Aircraft flying over Southport seafront at the Southport Air Show

 What time does the Southport Air Show start and finish?

-Flying typically starts around 10amโ€“11am and runs until approximately 5pm each day.
-Exact timings for the 2026 show will be published on the official website.
-Arriving early gives you the best Promenade positioning and easier parking.
+Flying typically starts around 10am–11am and runs until approximately 5pm each day.
+Arriving early (before 9:30am) gives you the best beach positioning and easier access.
+The headline acts are typically in the mid-to-late afternoon session.

 Can I bring dogs to the Southport Air Show?